justynaUlejczyk/Data-Science/Job Simulations/Accenture/Readme.txt

 Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders

-I was using python to chalenge the project.
+I was using python to do the project.